arothmel/scotts-postgres/README.md

 ## Tips

 You can check if your container is running by using the docker ps command.
-This command will list all the running containers and you should see the my-postgres-container in the list.
+This command will list all the running containers and you should see the scotts-postgres-container in the list.

 ```
 docker ps
 ```

-You can also stop or restart the container by using docker stop my-postgres-container and docker start my-postgres-container command respectively.
+You can also stop or restart the container by using docker stop scotts-postgres-container and docker start scotts-postgres-container command respectively.

 ```
-$ docker stop my-postgres-container
+$ docker stop scotts-postgres-container
-$ docker start my-postgres-container
+$ docker start scotts-postgres-container
 ```

 You can also use docker logs to check the container logs.

 ```
-docker logs my-postgres-container
+docker logs scotts-postgres-container
 ```

-Use docker exec -it my-postgres-container bash to open an interactive shell session inside the container
+Use docker exec -it scotts-postgres-container bash to open an interactive shell session inside the container

 ```
-docker exec -it my-postgres-container bash
+docker exec -it scotts-postgres-container bash
 ```